IVSoftware/arduino-queue/README.md

         buttonEnqueue.Click += (sender, e) =>
         {
-            if(checkBoxHome.Checked) ArduinoComms.Enqueue(new HomeCommand());
+            // Add one or more commands to queue based on valid (or not) values in UI controls. if(checkBoxHome.Checked) ArduinoComms.Enqueue(new HomeCommand());
             var xyCommand = new XYCommand();
             if(int.TryParse(textBoxX.Text, out int x)) xyCommand.X = x;